GitHub Copilot Agent Mode - Advanced Training

 How Agent Mode differs from other Copilot approaches:

-- Copilot Inline - Provides real-time code completions and suggestions within individual files
+- Copilot Inline - Provides real-time code completions and suggestions within the editor (always-on, beneath all other modes)

-- Copilot Chat - Offers conversational assistance for coding questions and guidance
+- Ask - Conversational assistance for coding questions, explanations, and guidance

-- Copilot Agent Mode - NEW: Autonomous project-level operations with contextual awareness, architectural understanding, and multi-step task execution
+- Agent - Autonomous project-level operations with contextual awareness, architectural understanding, and multi-step task execution

 Why Agent Mode matters: